 - Group therapy

 - 12 step program

 - Relapse prevention education

 - Family therapy

 Attempting to stay clean on your own can be challenging, especially if you are not involved with any type of program that can guide you to recovery.

 After attending an inpatient program, the next step will be to finish the program with an outpatient treatment program.
-Outpatient programs typically last 6 weeks and you are required to attend one to three group sessions per week.
+Outpatient programs typically last six weeks, and you are required to attend one to three group sessions per week.
 The benefits of outpatient programs are for you to learn how to adjust to living life without the use of drugs or alcohol.
 Also, you will agree to random drug screenings and be provided with the therapeutic values of inpatient, only less intense.

 National Institute on Drug Abuse.
 (2019, January 22).
 Opioid Overdose Crisis.
 Retrieved from from https://www.drugabuse.gov/drugs-abuse/opioids/opioid-overdose-crisis